Usekh collar

-The Usekh or Wesekh was a type of broad collar necklace from ancient Egypt.
-It was made from tubular and/or teardrop-shaped beads arranged in curved rows with terminals and sometimes a counterweight.
-Deities as well as both women and men were depicted wearing this piece of jewelry in as early as the Old Kingdom (c.
+The usekh or wesekh was a type of broad collar necklace used in ancient Egypt.
+It was composed of tubular and/or teardrop-shaped beads arranged in curved rows, often fitted with terminals and sometimes a counterweight.
+The usekh is depicted as being worn by deities as well as by both women and men from as early as the Old Kingdom (c.
 2670–2195 BC).